| Appendix 5: Articles

 paddy cultivation.
 On arrival at Einme Township, he observed

 paddy threshing at a farm near Takaw village.
+The minister met members of Union

 Solidarity and Development Association in Einme and Kyaunggor

+townships.
 In the evening, he inspected storage of

 water at a dam on Bawdi village in Pantanaw Township to